kyoya-oga/adr-pods/PLAN.md

 5. **Background and auto-reconnect**
    - Flesh out `ConnectedDeviceService` and `AutoReconnectWorker` to maintain and restore connections when the app is not in the foreground.
 6. **Prepare Wear module**
-   - Set up a minimal Wear OS module with Gradle configuration to host future Tile/Widget code.
+   - Set up a minimal Wear OS module with Compose for Wear OS to host future Tile/Widget code.
 7. **Add unit tests**
    - Cover `AapParser`, `AapBuilder`, and connection logic to ensure compatibility with different Android versions.